rome-lang/rome/README.md

 `--: $RESULT` asserts that it "prints" that output.

-Time flows to the right, so `Augustine.Arun` in left to right languages.

 Will use ( for the beginning of an expression and ) for the end.
 ^ for beginning of line and $ for the end.